2019: An independent advisory committee is currently being formed to work with editor Lisa Katz.

 The Hebrew word for “address” is ketovet and the name of the group of poets who founded the Poetry Place project in Jerusalem in 2002.
 Ketovet’s members, poets Shai Dotan, Gilad Meiri, Lyor Shternberg, Dorit Weisman and Ariel Zinder served as a cooperative national editor for the Israeli pages of PIW until 2012, with Dorit Weisman playing a major role and working with English editor Lisa Katz until mid-2013; now Katz edits these pages with Gilad Meiri, who directs Poetry Place, still our sponsor.

-Poetry Place is a non-profit literary project first located in a neighborhood on the edge of Jerusalem's open-air market, Mahane Yehuda, and then in the German Colony.
+Poetry Place is a non-profit literary project first located in a neighborhood on the edge of Jerusalem’s open-air market, Mahane Yehuda, and then in the German Colony.
 It is currently located in a dedicated historic building in the center of Jerusalem and offers courses in creative writing and translation in two-year programs at the The College of Literary Arts, a post-secondary, non-degree granting institution.
 Poetry Place is a venue for poetry readings by veteran and new Israeli poets and translators, and discussions about poetry, most often punctuated by musical performances, as well as world poets; in 2008, Adam Zagajewski, Joan Margarit and Tusiata Avia were the guests of Poetry Place.
 Also in 2008, Poetry Place inaugurated its One Square Meter Jerusalem Poetry Festival.
-From 2011-2012, Poetry Place's festivals took place in the Botanical Gardens in Jerusalem, and since 2013, they are conducted in the bookshops and cafes of the German Colony and other neighborhoods.
+From 2011-2012, Poetry Place's festivals took place in the Botanical Gardens in Jerusalem, and since 2013, they are conducted in the city's bookshops and cafes.

 Poetry Place home website: poetryplace.org